Normaliz/PyNormaliz/Readme.md

 C = PyNormaliz.Cone(cone = [[1,0],[0,1]])
 ```

-All possible Normaliz input properties can be given as keyword arguments.
+All possible Normaliz input types can be given as keyword arguments.

-To compute a property of the cone, use the provided getters, which corresponds to Normaliz compute
+To compute a property of the cone, use the provided getters, which correspond to Normaliz computation goals.
-goals.

 ```
 C.HilbertBasis()